HappySolo/Wallpaper-Downloader-and-Rotator-for-Gnome/README.md

 Wallpaper Downloader and Rotator for Gnome - some updates

 - added mac 10.9 and up
-- multiplatform suppor clean up
+- multiplatform support clean up

 Original wrap up
 ==========================================